 Albert Einstein Poems, Quotes and Epigrams

-Einstein the Poet on Relativity, Love, Compassion, Entanglement, God, Religion, Science, Physics, Metaphysics, Determinism, Israel, Judaism, Palestine, etc.
+Einstein the Romantic Poet on Relativity, Love, Compassion, Entanglement, God, Religion, Science, Physics, Metaphysics, Determinism, Israel, Judaism, Palestine, etc.

 compiled by Michael R. Burch, an editor